/dev/posts/

 OpenID Connect Front-Channel Logout

-Logout process initiated by the OpenID Provider through the user UA using a <iframe>
+With back-channel logout, the logout process is initiated by the OpenID Provider using a direct (back-channel) request.

 OpenID Connect Back-Channel Logout